The Transfer Pricing Law Review: Spain

 The transfer pricing documentation must be prepared in accordance with Spanish legislation, in compliance with the OECD Guidelines in their current wording, and with the recommendations of the EU Joint Transfer Pricing Forum.

 The Corporation Tax Regulations, enacted in Royal Decree 634/2015 of 10 July, set out the required content for transfer pricing documentation.
-As noted above, the documentation is categorised on the basis of the concepts of country-by-country information, specific group documentation, and specific taxpayer documentation, as follows.
+As noted above, the documentation is categorised based on the concepts of country-by-country information, specific group documentation, and specific taxpayer documentation, as follows.

 The following documentation (defined as country-by-country information by Section 14 of the Corporation Tax Regulations) is required for entities with a combined net group turnover of at least €750 million in the 12 months preceding the start of the tax period.